oliver408i/infinite-discoveries/README.md

 ### After generation
 - Check the `Configs` folder for any bad planet files (usually those with zero bytes or empty)
 - If you find any, you can either delete them, or delete the whole `InfiniteDiscoveries` folder and regenerate
+- (Optional) If you don't use Parallax or the other visual mods, you can remove their settings and assets from the `Visuals` folder to save space.
 - Now you can boot up KSP and play

 <details><summary>MagickWand Install</summary>